Amalia Perez10 July 1977 Mexico City, Mexico

-She made her Paralympic debut at the Sydney 2000 Games, where she won the silver medal in the women's up to 52kg weight category.
+Perez made her Paralympic debut at Sydney 2000, where she won the silver medal in the women's up to 52kg weight category.

-After taking another silver medal at the 2002 IPC Powerlifting World Championships, at the 2004 Athens Paralympic Games, the Mexican dropped down a weight category in search of a gold medal; however, despite her best efforts she could once again only muster a silver.
+After taking another silver medal at the 2002 World Championships, the Mexican dropped down a weight category in search of a gold medal at the Athens 2004 Paralympic Games.
+However, despite her best efforts she could once again only muster a silver.

-Things changed after this event, though, as Perez went one better at the 2006 IPC Powerlifting World Championships, where she finally won a gold medal.
+Things changed after this event, though, as Perez went one better at the 2006 World Championships, where she finally won a gold medal.

 Then in Beijing, she set a new Paralympic record with a lift of 128kg en route to claiming her first Paralympic gold.